X-LANCE/Mobile-Env/docs/env-usage-en.md

 `task_instructions` method returns a list of string storing the instructions at the current step.

-Mobile-Env accepts a `dict` object as the action containing three item:
+Mobile-Env accepts a `dict` object as the action containing four items:

 + `action_type` - A NumPy scalar array.
 The dtype is integer.
 It is corresponding to 4 action types: